 Interestingly, these lanterns are thought to have been invented in China at the turn of the 3rd century and were used as military beacons.
 Then later they become popular for other uses like festivals.

-This artilce was posted on Friday, April 1st, 2011 at 10:15 am and is filed under Countries & Cultures, Holidays Around the World, Lantern Festival, Loy Krathong (Floating Lanterns) Festival in Thailand, Mama Lisa, Thailand, Yi Peng, YouTube.
+This article was posted on Friday, April 1st, 2011 at 10:15 am and is filed under Countries & Cultures, Holidays Around the World, Lantern Festival, Loy Krathong (Floating Lanterns) Festival in Thailand, Mama Lisa, Thailand, Yi Peng, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.